chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > Maybe you're right, it is a long time since I used Elm.
 I just wonder what would motivate the average Elm user to think of things in those terms (Functor, Monad) when there's no reason to do so - the abstractions that make use of those things generically are not really easy to leverage in the same way.
 I can see that recognising map and andThen as patterns that many types can implement would occur commonly, just not the more theoretical way of looking at those things.

-- Elm users might unconsciously be aware of Functor/Monad, but due to how the language works, it may not require them to think about those things consciously, so that those are at the forefront of their mind when designing something.
+- PureScript core contributor says that Elm users don't think in terms of Functor/Monad (because those terms aren't in their language/libraries?).
+While these patterns have naturally emerged in Elm, their community doesn't think/design in terms of it.
+- The PureScript core contributor may be implying that the difference between a programming language community which uses terms referring to academic theory and one which simply applies the benefits of the theories is that members of the former community thinks in terms of theory while members of the latter are blind to the theory when developing their programs and think only in terms of their program's domain.

 > Haskell is explicitly a language designed as a common base for exploring the implementation of pure non-strict functional programming languages and practices.
 It's not even one language really, given the many and varied extensions and what they can do to change it.
 A very real-world-usable programming language falls out of this, but it was not the original motivation.
 > Elm is not a general purpose programming language, it's designed with a clear goal in mind, primarily guided by one individual, with a focus on simplicity and ease of use.
 Doing things outside of its intended focus is somewhat discouraged (the whole native thing being locked down recently).

-- The author seems to highlight the theoretical concepts that are similar between the two languages whereas the commentor highlights differences of each language's  intended usage and original purpose for being created.
+- The PureScript core contributor believes that "the Haskell tradition" is having the purpose to explore FP languages, their implementations, and their practices.
+- The author, in contrast, believes that "the Haskell tradition" is having the language features of Haskell and the idioms used by the Haskell community.
-- Seems the author and the commentor were using the same word to mean different things (Author's meaning of 'Haskell:' just the language in general.
-Commentor's meaning of 'Haskell': a "base" language which can be modified so as to explore various FP-based languages via it's language extensions)
+- It seems the author and the commentor were using the same word to mean different things.

 > Maybe we have different views of what it means to be in the Haskell tradition?
 For what it's worth, I'd say PureScript isn't intended to follow it indefinitely either, although we're not out of that phase yet (since language features are still being introduced occasionally).

-- PureScript follows Haskell for now, but might not in the future.
+- The PureScript core contributor believes that PureScript follows Haskell for now, but might not in the future.

 > I really don't think the differences are that small - there are fundamental differences in philosophy.
 I would have made attempts to start contributing to Elm rather than PureScript back when I did, if I thought Elm was following a path I was interested in.
 It was certainly a lot further ahead in actually being usable than PS was at the time.

-- Commentor further highlights difference between the two languages in their philosophy
+- Highlights that there is a large philosophical difference between the two languages.

 > Also, for what it's worth, I think Elm is a perfectly usable language and totally understand why people would choose it, the advantages its approach has when it comes to learning, and so on.
 I don't feel some tribal affiliation to PS that means I must disregard its successes or strong points; if I intend to criticise aspects of it I'll be explicit about it (for example, when I mentioned "doing things outside of its intended focus is somewhat discouraged", I can see how that would read as taking a shot at Elm, but it's meant as purely a factual statement).